christophertcampbell/docs/git.md

 Fetch changes | `git fetch` or `git fetch origin` | Fetches all changes in all branches from the remote origin repository and brings them into the local tracking branches (eg: origin/master).
 Does NOT merge the changes into your working local branches or alter your files
 Preview changes | `git diff master origin/master` | Preview changes before merging Merge changes | `git merge origin/master` | Merge changes from the local tracking branch (origin/master) into the local working branch (master).
 May produce merge conflicts at this point which need to be resolved.
 Pull changes | `git pull` or `git pull origin master` | Alternate to the fetch/merge process.
 Fetches and merges in one step.
-May product merge conflicts.
+May produce merge conflicts.
 Does not allow preview of changes before merging.

 ## Terms